Student loans are the most common form of college financial aid.

 - Complete the Free Application for Federal Student Aid (FAFSA) at www.fafsa.gov.
 Your college will use the FAFSA to determine your eligibility for aid.

-- Then, you'll receive a financial aid award letter from your school.
+- Review your financial aid award letter from your school.
 This will help determine your need to borrow.

-- When you're ready to borrow, just contact your college's Financial Aid Office to begin the application process.
+- Contact your college's Financial Aid Office when you’re ready to complete the federal loan process.

-- Then you'll complete the Federal Direct Master Promissory Note (MPN), which is your contract for the loan.
+- Sign the completed Federal Direct Master Promissory Note (MPN), which is your contract for the loan.

 How the money is paid

-- Loan proceeds are sent directly to your college made co-payable from the lender in at least two separate disbursements.
+- Proceeds are sent directly to your college made co-payable from the lender.
+This may be in multiple disbursements.

-- Loan proceeds will be released to you once the school has verified that you're enrolled at least half time and that your academic progress is satisfactory.
+- Loan proceeds will be released to you once the school has verified that you're enrolled and have satisfied any debt due to the school.
+Other factors may include that you are enrolled at least half time and that your academic progress is satisfactory.

 Learn more about repayment, including your rights and responsibilities as a borrower.